Frequently Asked Questions

 When is rent due, and what happens if I pay late?

 Rent is due on the 1st of each month.
-If rent is not received within the 5-day grace period, a late fee will be applied.
+If rent is not received within the grace period agreed upon in the lease agreement, a late fee will be applied.
 Florida law does not set a specific late fee percentage but requires fees to be reasonable and clearly stated in the lease.
 Please refer to your lease for your late fee agreement.

 What is the landlord required to maintain?